OAtulA/LeetCode/2023/Feb/Feb-4/19-Remove-Nth-Node-From-End-of-List/README.md

 We are moving fast and slow together.
 Since we need 1 inded before the nth index
 To link it to next of next

+### Modifiactions Commit id

+I learnt that it n might end up being the number of elements.
+So I corrected the code.